theforeman/forklift/docs/stable_boxes.md

 #### The workflow

 Box images are created with Vagrant's [Packer tool](https://packer.io).
-To view development documentation, see [the packer directory's README](../packer/README).
+To view development documentation, see [the packer directory's README](../packer/README.md).

-Packer will create an image by bootstrapping an operating system from a kickstart file and then running the ansible playbook we specify in the Packer template.
+Packer will create an image by bootstrapping an operating system from a kickstart file and then run the ansible playbook specified in the Packer template.
 A cron job (or other automated job) will use Packer to create this box on a set schedule.
-If the box succeeds in it's installation, it is published to Vagrant cloud.
+If the box succeeds in its installation, it is published to Vagrant cloud.
 This ensures that only successfully installed boxes are used for the stable image.

 #### Example publishing workflow